cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Proton: [GE-Proton10-32](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton10-32) (Default for all games and launchers, unless otherwise specified)
     - To install a custom Proton version, I typically use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (in Flatpaks, look for `pupgui2`), though Heroic works too if you turn on "Download GE-Proton to Steam directory", then they can share installs.
     - For manual installation (such as for the [GE-RTSP variant](https://github.com/SpookySkeletons/proton-ge-rtsp)), place the tool's folder in `.steam/steam/compatibilitytools.d/`.
-- XR Stack (manually built):
+- XR Stack (manually built; the release builds may lack some features I talk about here):
     - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.
     - [xrizer](https://github.com/Supreeeme/xrizer) - OpenVR > OpenXR compatibility layer.
     - [WayVR](https://github.com/wlx-team/wayvr) - An overlay application that provides desktop views and playspace drag.
         - I have my Space Drag mapped to left/right stick click, with Space Reset mapped to double-clicking the left stick.
+This does conflict with some games; in this case you can set Playspace Multiplier to 0 in WayVR's settings.
     - SteamVR is *not* installed, and in most cases shouldn't be as it can conflict with WiVRn.

 ---